35 things you need in your emergency kit

 #12.
 Duct tape

-Keep a few rolls of duct tape in your emergency kit so you can securely seal your home off from the contaminated air.
+Keep a few rolls of duct tape in your emergency kit so to securely seal your home off from the contaminated air.
 Tape the corners first, then tape down the edges.
 Though it’s best to use thick plastic sheeting, you might have to improvise with whatever you have on hand.

 #13.
 Matches in a waterproof container

 In a power outage, you might not be able to rely on your kitchen to heat meals.
 Keep some matches in a waterproof container in your go bag so you’ll be able to cook meals over a fire in a true emergency.
 You can double up with a container like a coffee can to hold both a roll of toilet paper and matches.

 #14.
 Fire extinguisher